WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AzDoRepoClone.md

 Accept wildcard characters: False
 ```

-### -DestinationProjectName
+### -DestinationPAT
-Project where the variable group has to be created
+PAT to authentice with the organization

 ```yaml
 Type: String